edornd/olmoearth_pretrain/helios/dataset_creation/README.md

 The first step is to create windows in an rslearn dataset based on one or more sampling strategies.

-Currently only random sampling is supported.
-Currently the sampling is tied to populating the rslearn dataset with windows, but we may separate it so the sampling creates a CSV of locations and there is a different script to create the windows from that CSV.

 Make a new folder for the dataset and copy the dataset configuration files that is used for initializing the dataset (it has NAIP and Sentinel-2 data sources configured, which are used to pick the window timestamp and filter out windows that don't have Sentinel-2